alexxkim54/Aesthetic_Makeup_Recommender/README.md

 * Cleaned dataset
 * Encode ingredient data
 * Write rough draft of report (Abstract, Description of Data, Method, Metrics, Results)
-* Deploy Website on Heroku
+* Deploy website on Heroku
+* Use Flask to connect model to website (not implemented in final product)
+* Fix UI with Streamlit
+* Filter recommendations
+* Edit report

 **Justin Lee**:
 * Fixed script to scrape data from Sephora